Vasantotsav 2024: A Harmonious Tribute to Acharya Jialal Vasant Ji and Musical Excellence - www.lokmattimes.com

 Vasantotsav 2024: A Harmonious Tribute to Acharya Jialal Vasant Ji and Musical Excellence

-PNN Mumbai (Maharashtra) [India], February 24: The air will be filled with melodies as Vasantotsav 2024, a tribute to ...
+Mumbai (Maharashtra) [India], February 26: The air will be filled with melodies as Vasantotsav 2024, a tribute to the ...

 The pinnacle of Vasantotsav is the Uttam Vag-Geyakar Jialal Vasant Award, a prestigious recognition presented annually.
 This year, the esteemed award and a citation on a magnificent 1.25-kilo silver brick will be bestowed upon the exceptionally talented Pandit Suresh Talwarkar.